Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: Acknowledgments

 \section{Acknowledgments}

 BA acknowledges the support of the Natural Sciences and Engineering Research Council of Canada of Canada (NSERC) through grant RGPIN-2021-611675.
-SB acknowledges the support of the Natural Sciences and Engineering Research Council of Canada of Canada (NSERC) through grant RGPIN-2020-06766, the Fonds de recherche du Québec Nature et Technologies (FRQNT) through grant 313276, the Faculty of Arts and Science of Concordia University, and the CRM Applied Math Lab.
-ND acknowledges support from a PIMS postdoctoral fellowship.
+SB acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) through grant RGPIN-2020-06766, the Fonds de recherche du Québec Nature et Technologies (FRQNT) through grant 313276, the Faculty of Arts and Science of Concordia University, and the CRM Applied Math Lab.
+ND acknowledges support from a PIMS postdoctoral fellowship. {The authors would like to thank Dinh D\~ung and the two anonymous referees for helpful comments and suggestions.}